 They’d spend hours upon hours staring intensely at price charts, and give up after a few months of having no results.
 This is a typical example of training with high intensity and low consistency.
 This is not the recommended way to practice trading.

 Do you show up every day in the market?
 Or do you just open up your charts whenever you “feel like it”?

-It’s really easy to get frustrated and make bad decisions when you spend too much time staring at the computer screen – you’ll look for “something” to trade when you should probably be staying out of the market for the moment.
+It’s easy to get frustrated and make bad decisions when you spend too much time staring at the computer screen – you’ll look for “something” to trade when you should probably be staying out of the market for the moment.

 So take things at a comfortable pace and don’t force yourself to “trade hard”.